 The Industrial Court of Queensland is a superior court of record.
 The Industrial Court hears appeals on error of law or lack or excess of jurisdiction against decisions of the Commission, Industrial Registrar or Industrial Magistrates.

 By s.
-247 of the Act, the Industrial Court is constituted by the President, the Vice President or a Deputy President (Court).
+410 of the Industrial Relations Act 2016, the Industrial Court is constituted by the President, the Vice President or a Deputy President (Court).

 Members of the Court are: